suphero/getting-rich/README.md

 Lots of models in a single repositorty.
 Working but improperly implemented examples.
 More than 2K stars.

+#### Evolution Strategy Agent

+Original version of the agent doesn't split train/test data and works perfectly beacuse using all data.
+After splitting performance decreased obviously.
+Original implementation has some problems some are causing negative money, not suitable for bitcoin (using minimum 1 asset) e.g.

 ### Stock Selection A Framework

 Compare different implemented algorithms.
 Genetic Algorithms Feature selector (filter.npy) should be trained for different data (obviously).
 Data pipeline is not clear.
 It uses 244 different indicators.